rorycl/firstgo/README.md

    firstgo - A web server for prototyping web interfaces from sketches

 USAGE:
-   firstgo [global options] [command]
+   firstgo [command] [options]

 DESCRIPTION:
-   The firstgo server uses a config.yaml file to describe clickable zones on images in assets/images to build an interactive website.
+   The firstgo server uses a configuration yaml file with templates in assets/templates and css in assets/static to describe clickable zones on images in assets/images to create an interactive website.

-   For a demo with embedded assets and config file, use 'demo'.
-   To start a new project, use 'init' to write the demo files to disk.
-   To serve files on disk use 'serve'.
-   To serve files on disk in development mode use 'develop'.

 COMMANDS:
-   serve    Serve content on disk develop  Serve content on disk with automatic file reloads init     Initialize a new project in a directory demo     Run the embedded demo server help     Shows a list of commands or help for one command
+   demo     Run the demo server with embedded assets init     Initialize a new project from the embedded demo assets serve    Serve content on disk develop  Serve content on disk with automatic file reloads help     Shows a list of commands or help for one command

 Run 'firstgo [command] --help' for more information on a command.